dcsan/swingbot/README.md

 ![Logs](server/static/swing-run.png)

-So, obviously not a good trading strategy!
+So, not a good trading strategy.
 It lost **$131** even though the market went up by nearly $2342 in the same period.

-767 prices ~= 31 days (binance historical data is at hourly intervals)
+priceList.length = list of price points in the data (eg duration/interval) 767 prices ~= 31 days (binance historical data is at hourly intervals) market start/end = how much market changed in the period

 Well, its just a basic bot without much strategy or signals yet.
 But this simple framework allows other ideas to be tested.

-note: at this time the bot just buys 1BTC each tx, no matter what the price.
+Note: at this time the bot just buys 1BTC each tx, no matter what the price.

+This creates a log file in `logs/swinger.log.csv` (see below)

 ## Basic how it works:
 The MoodyBot (mood swings geddit?) just trades on basic swings, with no awareness of pressure/resistance/volume or any other technical indicators (coming soon!)